leon-luna-ray/astro-portfolio/README.md

 This is my current web developer portfolio and website [https://www.rayluna.dev/](https://www.rayluna.dev/).

-It is a static site built with Astro and Vue.js components with data coming from Sanity.io CMS.
-It contains my bio, contact information, list of technology skills and featured projects.
+This is a static site built using Astro as the framewok/static site generator and leverages Vue.js components for the interactivity.
+It integrates with Sanity.io CMS to manage and display dynamic content that can be updated on the fly with Sanity Studio.

+The stie contains my bio that gives a glimpse into my professional background, skills and projects.
+This list highlights the range of expertise I possess, including front-end development, back-end development, database management, and more.

 ### Project Links
 - [https://www.rayluna.dev/](https://www.rayluna.dev/)